eecs-330/winter2020/pages/_assignments/hw6.md

 * A list of the accessibility problems you found in the original website
 * A short description of what modifications you made and why

-Your project should follow the directory structure below:
+Your submission should follow the directory structure below:

 ```
 YOURNAME_part2